skellis46/slipbox/improvisation and the threshold of the self.md

 > James notes that, in his view, we lose sight of them because human thought “always appears to deal with objects independent of itself,” discrete objects that we come to know by means of cognition.
 That’s why we tend to name our thoughts after their objects—“my cup of coffee,” or “the woman on line in front of me,” or “global workspace theory.” [@pollan-2026-world loc2534]

 My concern is not any one component of dancing taken in isolation.
 Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and even selfhood.
 When the research extends beyond dance its stakes become how epistemology, methods and disciplinary boundaries are configured and reconfigured in phenomenologically oriented practice research.

-## analysis

-> After this timeless interval, Consciousness takes the shape of the next appearance and may identify itself with a part of this appearance, a body.
-In doing so it ‘forgets’ itself and thereby appears to veil itself from itself.[@spira-2008-transparency]

-I'm not sure I understand this idea of consciousness forgetting itself.
-I get how it takes the shape of the next appearance (say, a tingling in my hand).
-But what is the itself it is veiling itself from?
-That I identify the tingling as 'consciousness' as a 'thing'??

-- Spira here maps on to how I describe the reconstitution of the skin.
-The sense of a 'self surrounded by skin' appears and consciousness is veiled.

 ## nda and agency / self / knowing